 Step 7: If you are invited for trials and interviews (most candidates are), you will later receive a further letter from King's to give you details of your academic interviews and practical information.
 Please note that it will take some time for us to organise interviews and write to you.
 If we are not inviting you for trials and interviews, we will write to you as soon as possible to let you know.

-Step 8: Organ trials and academic interviews will take place on Wednesday 25 - Saturday 28 September 2019.
-Accommodation and meals will be provided free of charge in King's.
+Step 8: Organ trials and academic interviews will take place on Sunday 20 - Wednesday 23 September 2020.

 Step 9: Submit a UCAS application by 15 October and follow the process as set out on the 'Application Process' page with regard to the UCAS application and the Supplementary Application Questionnaire (SAQ).